Oh Yeah (GD & TOP song)

-"Oh Yeah" is the second single from hip hop duo GD & TOP (G-Dragon and T.O.P.)'s 2010 self-entitled album.
+"Oh Yeah" is the second single recorded by South Korean duo GD & TOP (G-Dragon and T.O.P) for their self-titled album GD & TOP (2010).
 It features their then YG Entertainment label-mate Park Bom.
-Released through YG Entertainment, the song was released alongside "High High" in December 2010.
+The song was released alongside "High High" on December 15, 2010 through YG Entertainment.
 The song was a commercial success, peaking at the No. 2 position on the Gaon Music Chart, becoming the duo's highest peak on the chart, and selling over a million copies.